-Option -L produces symlinks to the original files: this allows to develop Isabelle/Scala/jEdit within an external Scala IDE.
-Note that building the result always requires isabelle jedit -b on the command-line.
+Option -L produces symlinks to the original files: this allows to develop Isabelle/Scala/jEdit modules within an external IDE.
+The default is to copy source files, so editing them within the IDE has no permanent effect on the originals.